Heritage of India - Maharajas Express

 Place: Jodhpur, Rajasthan

-To let you listen to the tales of antiquity in the emptiness of the dessert, the train enters the fortress city Jodhpur.
-The guests have the freedom to either stay on get a glimpse of true Rajasthani village life via the Bishoni Village Safari - where you can spot wild life like black bucks, chinkara, blue bulls, desert foxes, and partridges and can also have an opportunity to see the Bishoni families.
-Peep into their world and see the weavers, potters and block printers at work.
+On Day 4 the train enters the fortress city of Jodhpur, resounding with tales of antiquity in the emptiness of the dessert.
+The guests have the freedom to stay on and get a glimpse of true Rajasthani village life via the Bishnoi Village Safari - where you can get a glimpse into the life of this animal and nature loving community.
+Here, you can spot wild life like black bucks, chinkara, blue bulls, desert foxes, and partridges and can get a peep into the Bishnoi family life besides getting to see weavers, potters and block printers at work.
 If you prefer, you may go for a spa at a five star hotel in Jodhpur.

 Enjoy the colorful folk dances of Rajasthan at Hanwant Mahal, where a cocktail dinner is organized.
 Return to the train as the train rolls towards Bikaner - renowned for the best riding camels in the world.